appdev-lessons/authentication-with-devise-basics/content.md

 #### Add CSS Classes To The Helpers

-You can also add CSS classes to the input tags they generate, like so:
+You can also add CSS classes to the input tags, like so:

 ```erb{6}
   <div class="form-inputs">